 Harris named first gay state House majority leader

-SPRINGFIELD, Ill.
-(AP) _ Illinois House Speaker Michael Madigan has named a Chicago Democrat to be the chamber’s majority leader.
+SPRINGFIELD, Ill. – Illinois House Speaker Michael Madigan has named a Chicago Democrat to be the chamber’s majority leader.

 Madigan’s naming of Rep. Greg Harris as his top lieutenant makes the legislator the state’s first openly gay House majority leader.